Post may contain affiliate links.

 See my Affiliate Disclosure.

-Without even the slightest hesitation, I can declare Frosted Drop Sugar Cookies to be our family’s all-time favorite Christmas cookie.
-If you polled them, it wouldn’t just be a wide majority.
+If you polled them, it wouldn’t be just a wide majority.
 I believe you would get a 100% affirmative from each of them!
-They are soft, chewy, melt-in-your-mouth sugar cookie perfection.
+These sugar cookies are that good!

 Wanna know a secret?
 I make these all year round, not just for Christmas.
 Yeah…they’re that kind of easy and delicious!

 For the Cookies: